 This year Camp Ollin is located in the inspiring science hub of Newport, Oregon at the shore of the Pacific Ocean.
 Newport is a county seat in Lincoln County, 80 miles southwest of Salem.
 It takes approximately 2.5 hours to drive from Portland to our campsite.

-Camp Ollin provides the ideal environment for participation in science, wilderness, and water activities.
+Camp Ollin provides the ideal coastal town, wilderness, and water environment for participation in STEM, literacy, and art activities.